I can’t believe it’s been 10 weeks already! Today is the last day in our series of 10 Things All New Lightroom Users Should Know.

 You must be better than your competition.
 Doing so means you’ll stand out.

 Which means your business will thrive.
-Which means you need to spend a little more time tweaking the edit’s for your photos and making any premium presets your own.
+This also means you should spend a little more time tweaking the edit’s for your photos and making your own premium presets.

 In fact, I use 7 different types of presets for my workflow (and there are many more).
 With the help of some of those pre-made presets, I’m able to edit 500 photos per hour.
 Yes, per hour.